railsbridge-boston/docs-hardfork/sites/en/installfest/set_up_virtual_machine.md

 RailsBridge virtual machine image, and saved it in the Downloads folder.
 Note that this may have been updated since our last workshop.

-*If you were unable to download the vm ahead of time, we have copies on USB drives.*
+*If you were unable to download the VM ahead of time, we have copies on USB drives.*

-In File Explorer or Finder, drag and drop "railsbridgevm-2016-04.box" from your downloads folder to your new workspace folder.
+In File Explorer or Finder, drag and drop "railsbridgevm-2016-04.box" from your downloads folder to your new RailsBridge folder.

 Open your computer's command line.
 (Windows users, open Git Bash.)
 See the [Command Line page](command_line) for instructions on how to open it.